Better Health Channel

 betterhealth.vic.gov.au Department of Health

-• Testicular cancer is not common, but it is the most commonly diagnosed cancer among young men aged 20—39 (apart from common skin cancers).
+• Testicular cancer is not common overall, but it is the most commonly diagnosed cancer among men aged 20—39 (apart from skin cancers).

-• In most cases, the only way to diagnose testicular cancer with certainty is to remove the testicle.
+• The only way to be sure of the diagnosis is to surgically remove the affected testicle and examine it in a laboratory.
 This operation is called an orchidectomy.

-• Treatment for testicular cancer usually has a good outcome and the majority of people with early stage cancer will be cured.
+• Treatment for testicular cancer usually has a good outcome and most people will be cured, even if the cancer has spread.

 Give feedback about this page